genomicsITER/NanoDJ/README.md

 ![alt text](https://i.imgur.com/UmUUyLp.png "NanoDJ-logo")

-NanoDJ is a [Jupyter](http://jupyter.org/){:target="_blank"} notebook integration of tools for simplified manipulation and assembly of DNA sequences produced by [ONT](https://nanoporetech.com/) devices.
+NanoDJ is a <a href="http://jupyter.org/" title="Jupyter" target="_blank">Jupyter</a> notebook integration of tools for simplified manipulation and assembly of DNA sequences produced by <a href="https://nanoporetech.com/ target="_blank">ONT</a>  devices.
 It integrates basecalling, read trimming and quality control, simulation and plotting routines with a variety of widely used aligners and assemblers, including procedures for hybrid assembly.

 ![alt text](https://i.imgur.com/TFKsDHa.png "NanoDJ-pipeline")